darrellsilver/llmentor-2/README.md

 - API routes are in `app/api/**/route.ts` files
 - Pages are in `app/**/page.tsx` files
-- Components are in `app/components`.
+- Components are in the `components` directory.
 The UI components are from [shadcn/ui](https://ui.shadcn.com/)
 - Sources are vector stores are kept in the `data` directory

 ## API